mccraigmccraig/clustermap-mesos/README.md

 ```

-if you use an AWS service you will need to edit `clustermap-mesos.groups` and change the VPC subnet, security-group, keypair and IAM roles
+if you use an AWS service you will need to edit `clustermap-mesos.groups` and change the VPC subnet, security-group, keypair and IAM roles... i'll get around to abstracting out this config at some point, or maybe putting all the `clustermap-mesos.servers.*` namespaces into a separate repo

 Copyright © Trampoline Systems Limited